 - If you plan to vacation with the kids, all of the island resorts in this article offer children’s program and special amenities.
 The Peninsula Bangkok doesn’t have a kid’s program, but they offer activities designed for children.

-- For flights to Koh Samui, Bangkok Airways offers excellent service and value.
+- For flights to Koh Samui, Thailand Bangkok Airways offers excellent service and value.

 - If you are spending Christmas in Hawaii, you might be interested in this article about seasonal traditions on the islands.